This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Now let’s talk about the sauce, which is the real deal.
 And it comes from an iconic Spanish recipe called Patatas Bravas.

 Bravas in Spanish means “fierce”, which will immediately give you an idea of the nature of this sauce.
 Nothing shy or understated.
-At first glance Bravas sauce will remind you of its Italian cousin, the Marinara sauce as it’s called North America.
+At first glance Bravas sauce will remind you of its Italian cousin, Marinara sauce as it’s called North America.

 Although they are both tomato based, they are nothing alike.
 I am utterly in love with the bravas’ tangy, salty, sweet and spicy taste.